Invasion HistoryFirst Non-native North American Tidal Record:

-ReferencesCohen, Andrew N.; Carlton, James T. (1995) <missing title>, U.S. Fish and Wildlife Service and National Sea Grant College Program (Connecticut Sea Grant), Washington DC, Silver Spring MD..
+ReferencesCohen, Andrew N.; Carlton, James T. (1995) Nonindigenous aquatic species in a United States estuary: a case study of the biological invasions of the San Francisco Bay and Delta, U.S. Fish and Wildlife Service and National Sea Grant College Program (Connecticut Sea Grant), Washington DC, Silver Spring MD..
 Pp. <missing location>

 Gosner, Kenneth L. (1978) A field guide to the Atlantic seashore., In: (Eds.) . , Boston.
 Pp. <missing location>

 Sandifer, Paul A. (1973) Larvae of the burrowing shrimp, Upogebia affinis, (Crustacea, Decapoda, Upogebiidae) from Virginia plankton, Chesapeake Science 14(2): 98-104

 Sumner, Francis B.; Osburn, Raymond C.; Cole, Leon J.; Davis, Bradley M. (1913b) A biological survey of the waters of Woods Hole and vicinity Part II.
 Section III.
 A catalogue of the marine fauna Part II.
 Section IV.
 A catalogue of the marine flora, Bulletin of the Bureau of Fisheries 31: 539-860